For years Hawaii’s criminal background check law has been among the most protective in the nation.

 Ban the Box legislation intended to create opportunity

-Back in 1998, Hawaii became the first state to prohibit employers from asking job applicants if they have been convicted of a crime (HRS §378-2.5).
-The movement it helped spark to pass similar legislation across the country is widely known as the Ban the Box campaign.
+The movement is widely known as the Ban the Box campaign.
 Ban the Box refers to the checkbox on job applications that asks applicants if they have ever been convicted of a crime.

 How to legally conduct a criminal background check

 Hawaii law prohibits discrimination based on an applicant’s criminal history.
-Employers may not discriminate in hiring, firing, compensation, or other terms of employment based on an applicant or employee’s arrest or court record.
+Employers may not discriminate in hiring, firing, compensation, or other terms of employment based on an applicant’s or employee’s arrest or court record.

 Inquiries into criminal history can be made, but only after the applicant receives a conditional offer of employment.
-Additionally, a number of employers are “expressly permitted to inquire into an individual’s criminal history for employment purposes.”
+However, a number of employers are exempted from this law and “expressly permitted to inquire into an individual’s criminal history for employment purposes.”
 This includes schools, armed security providers, and financial and insurance institutions.

-Hawaii criminal history records are public information available through the Hawaii Criminal Justice Data Center, either in person or online.
-Employers may also choose to go through a third party provider of background check services; this is especially helpful if the check needs to cover other states or federal criminal history.
+Hawaii criminal history records are public information available through the Hawaii Criminal Justice Data Center.
+Employers may also choose to go through a third-party provider of background check services; this is especially helpful if the check needs to cover other states or federal criminal history.

-There are a few additional things to know and keep in mind when conducting a criminal background check for employment:
+There are a few additional things to keep in mind when conducting a criminal background check for employment: